-When you have gone to the effort of creating a home garden, you’re going to want to pull out all the stops to ensure your garden looks as good as possible throughout the year.
-For the most part, this means acknowledging that you’re going to have to work hard to maintain and care for every square foot of your outdoor space - gardens are time-consuming pleasures, but they are worth the sacrifice, and your hard work will be returned a thousand times over.
+When you have made the effort to create a lovely home garden, you’re going to want to pull out all the stops to ensure it looks as good as possible throughout the year.
+For the most part, this means you’re going to have to work hard to maintain and care for every inch of that garden; after all, gardens are time-consuming pleasures, but they are worth the sacrifice.

-However, as wonderful as gardening is, there is no denying that managing a garden can sometimes… well… not provide particularly good returns.
-Most gardeners are more than happy to dedicate hours to weeding, trimming, tidying, and maintaining - but they do it in the expectation that their outdoor space will bloom with natural beauty, and provide a stunning vista, an Eden all of their own.
-This is the exchange, of course: you do the work, then you get the wonderful results.
+However, as wonderful as gardening is, there is no denying that managing a garden can sometimes, well, not provide particularly good returns.
+Most gardeners are more than happy to dedicate hours to weeding, trimming, tidying, and maintaining, but they do it in the expectation that their outdoor space will bloom with natural beauty, and provide a stunning vista--an Eden all of their own.
+This is the exchange, of course: you do the work, then you reap the wonderful rewards.

-Gardeners can generally agree that there are things and behaviors that constitute a “good thing” when maintaining a garden.
+Gardeners can generally agree that there are many things that constitute a “good thing” when it comes to maintaining a garden.
 For example, watering plants is considered to be a good thing, what with plants needing water to survive and often struggling to find the hydration they require during the summer months.

 Another “good thing” is feeding and fertilizing plants.
 This helps plants to grow and develop; it helps to maintain the health of all the plants in your outdoor space and encourages that stunning bloom that every gardener aims for.
 As with watering plants, feeding and fertilizing are considered by gardeners to be inherently good decisions that will have great results for their garden space.

-However… as with most areas of life, it genuinely is possible to have too much of those good things.
-Yes, watering is important, and most plants will require some element of feeding and fertilizing to be able to grow at their very best - but there is a limit.
+However… as with most areas of life, it genuinely is possible to have too much of those "good things".
+Of course watering is important, and most plants will require some element of feeding and fertilizing to be able to grow at their very best - but there is a limit.
 There is a point when a beneficial amount of water, food, and/or fertilizer becomes overwhelming, and starts actively causing harm rather than encouraging life and vitality.

 The simple answer here is: yes, absolutely.
 Plants, shrubs, and trees can all be over-watered, with symptoms of this including: